 The general lifestyle involved in Yoga serves as a good therapy for respiratory problems.
 A healthy diet can build your resistance against cold, allergies, and other environmental causes of Asthma, Bronchitis, and other chronic respiratory disorders.
 It also promotes a non-smoking lifestyle.

-‘Nasya’ is an Ayurvedic practice that encourages nasal administration of medicinal herbs, decoctions and oils.
+‘Nasya’ is an Ayurvedic practise that encourages nasal administration of medicinal herbs, decoctions and oils.
 Commonly such treatments are known to clear sinus congestion, help clear accumulated toxins from head and neck region.
-However in Ayurveda the purpose of Nasya and many different application of Nasya are used for therapeutic purposes.
+However, in Ayurveda, the purpose of Nasya and many different application of Nasya are used for therapeutic purposes.
 For therapeutic purposes medicated ghee and oils.

-If you suffer from Asthma the following marma points can help alleviate the symptoms.
+If you have Asthma, the following marma points can help alleviate the symptoms.

 Murdhni – on the crown of the head.